 sudo apt-get install mysql-client

-While installing MySQL database, you’ll be prompted to create a root password for the database.
+While installing the MySQL database, you’ll be prompted to create a root password for the database.
 Create it and remember it.

 To start the database server, run the commands below